Deciding to end a marriage is a difficult choice. Unfortunately, it's just the beginning of a series of difficult decisions for many people.

 High Asset Divorce

-A high asset divorce involves parties who have accumulated substantial net worth.
+A high asset divorce involves spouses who have accumulated substantial net worth.
 It can also include cases where an individual has substantial non-marital income and assets.
-This may be in the form of high income, substantial assets, substantial home and business equity, multiple real properties, overseas assets, large insurance and retirement accounts, a trust, or valuable artwork.
+This may be in the form of high income, substantial assets, substantial home and business equity, multiple properties, overseas assets, large insurance and retirement accounts, a trust, or valuable artwork.